ericbrooke/setup_ruby_rails/README.md

 ```

 ##A + B - Copy Bash features into a current user account

+Why do I need it?
+Consider this is a script of things you want on your BASH (Terminal Command Line), auto completition for git branch names and filenames, colours, which git branch you are in and what ruby version are really useful.

 Open and copy the contents from .bashrc file and .bash_profile